0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 You'll live with it (*x4*)
 ```

-The protagonist acknowledges, that even to this day, anyone who remotely gets intimate with him will
+The protagonist acknowledges, that even to this day, anyone who remotely gets intimate with him reminds them of their abuser.
+The way he flinches, as brought up in [[Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album#Song IX lost in translation|“lost in translation”]], has hurt any further relations he has had with other people because he cannot look past the traumatic sexual experiences he had.
+On another hand, this section is particularly important since this is the first time that the album acknowledges that second character is a trans man.

 - The abuser touching them on their legs reminds them of what has happened before or after
 - The flinch is a physical response of that
 - Specifically calls out that the narrator is a trans man for the first time in the whole album
-	- Statistics here regarding sexual abuse
 	- Recognize that transmen are even more transparent than other demographics due to heteronormativity
 - Filtered kid refers to HRT/hormone blockers
 - You’ll live with it repeating reinforces the statement from earlier